 High levels of phytoestrogens are found in lentils, chickpeas and hummus, garlic, celery, linseeds, sunflower and sesame seeds, beansprouts, fennel, parsley and more.
 They can also be found in herbs such as red clover, black cohosh and sage.
 Sage tea, in particular, is an effective natural menopause treatment – but only when prepared in advance and taken cold.

-Some herbs can help to regulate the uterus and balance hormones in the reproductive system.
-Dong Quai is the most well-known: often referred to as ‘female ginseng’, it is most commonly used to treat gynaecological conditions and improve fertility.
+DONG QUAI – is the most well-known: often referred to as ‘female ginseng’, it is most commonly used to treat gynaecological conditions and improve fertility.
 But it also has a long history as a non-hormonal menopause treatment, reducing the frequency and severity of hot flushes and sweats.

 This uterine tonic herb can be taken in tablet form and is likely to work best when combined with other herbal remedies for the menopause and bioidentical hormone replacement therapy.